3mmarYasser/ecommerce-api/README.md

 ## Conclusion

 The Ecommerce API simplifies the backend development process for your online store.
-By following the steps in this README, you can quickly set up the API, manage products, orders, and customers, and create a seamless shopping experience for your users.
+By following the steps in this README, you can quickly set up the API, manage products, categories, orders, and customers, and create a seamless shopping experience for your users.
 For detailed information, check the API documentation provided in the repository.

 Feel free to contribute, report issues, and suggest improvements to make the Ecommerce API even better!